-- Reset your AirPods: Try to reset your AirPods with your device.
-To do this, go to your phone’s Bluetooth settings and tap on the “i” icon adjacent to your AirPods.
-From here, you need to disconnect your device.
+- Reset your AirPods: Try to reset your AirPods with your iPhone.
+To do this, go to Bluetooth settings on iOS 12 and tap on the “i” icon adjacent to your AirPods.
+From here, you need to disconnect your iPhone.
 Wait for a while and connect again.

-- Re-connect to AirPods:Besides disconnecting, you can choose to forget the device altogether as well.
-Later, you can connect the device from the scratch to fix this issue.
+- Re-connect to AirPods:Besides disconnecting, you can choose to forget the iPhone altogether as well.
+Later, you can connect the iPhone from the scratch to fix this iOS 12 issue.

 - Exclude physical issues: Make sure that your AirPods are charged and that they are not physically damaged.

-- Turn Bluetooth off and on: Simply turn off Bluetooth on your phone, wait for a while, and turn it on again.
+- Turn Bluetooth off and on: Simply turn off Bluetooth on your iOS 12 device, wait for a while, and turn it on again.

-- Check communication range: Be sure that your AirPods are paired to the right device and are in an ideal range.
+- Check communication range: Be sure that your AirPods are paired to the right iOS 12 device in an ideal range.

 - Put AirPods in pairing mode: Put your AirPods in the Bluetooth pairing mode.
 To do this, keep your AirPods in their charging case with its lid open.
 Hold the setup button at the back of the case and wait as the status light would start flashing in white color.